How to Use Coffee Grounds for Plants: UK Expert Guide 2025

 Key Takeaways

-- ✅ Pest Control: Create a 1–2% coffee solution to kill slugs effectively.
+- Pest Control: A 1-2% coffee solution kills slugs through caffeine poisoning.

-After twenty years of running my own organic market garden in the Cotswolds, I can tell you that coffee grounds are one of the most misunderstood garden amendments out there.
-Most gardeners either swear by them or think they're complete rubbish – and both camps are partially right.
+Coffee grounds are one of the most misunderstood garden amendments.
+Most gardeners either swear by them or dismiss them entirely.
+Both camps are partially right.

 The Science Behind Coffee Grounds as Plant Food

-Let me share what fifteen years of soil testing has taught me about coffee grounds.
-The nitrogen content varies wildly depending on the coffee type and brewing method, but typically ranges from 1–2%.
-That's not massive, but it's significant enough to feed soil microorganisms that break down organic matter.
+The nitrogen content varies depending on coffee type and brewing method.
+It typically ranges from 1-2%.
+That feeds soil microorganisms that break down organic matter.

-Research shows that whatever change coffee grounds bring to the soil is short-lived, so don't expect long-term soil acidification.
-The brewing process extracts most acids, leaving grounds with a pH between 6.5–6.8 – nearly neutral.
+Any pH change coffee grounds bring to soil is short-lived.
+Do not expect long-term acidification.
+The brewing process extracts most acids, leaving grounds between pH 6.5 and 6.8.

-Here's where it gets interesting for us gardeners.
-Coffee grounds have a carbon-to-nitrogen ratio of about 20:1, which is ideal for composting.
-Compare this to grass clippings (12:1) or sawdust (500:1), and you'll see why coffee grounds work so well in compost bins.
+Coffee grounds have a carbon-to-nitrogen ratio of about 20:1.
+That is ideal for composting.
+Compare this to grass clippings (12:1) or sawdust (500:1).

 The micronutrients in coffee grounds include: